30.8.25

 Practice: Practice Am and Em.
 Practice switching between Em and C, and Am and D.

-Song to Learn: "House of the Rising Sun" (simplified progression).
+"House of the Rising Sun" (simplified progression).

-YouTube Video: JustinGuitar's 'Am and Em Chords'
+JustinGuitar's 'Am and Em Chords'

-Practice: Practice A and E. Practice switching between E and A.
+Practice: Practice switching between E and A.

 Song to Learn: "Three Little Birds" by Bob Marley (A, D, and E).